SFDO-Tooling/CumulusCI/docs/robot-advanced.md

 ```

 Normally this task will generate HTML output.
 If the output file ends
-with \".csv\", a csv file will be generated instead.
+with ".csv", a csv file will be generated instead.

 To generate documentation for more than one keyword file or library,
 give a comma-separated list of files for the `path` option, or define